Equilibrium Refinement through Negotiation in Binary Voting: Introduction

 The paper is organised as follows.
-First, in Section~\ref{sec:preliminaries} we present the setting of binary aggregation, defining the (issue-wise) majority rule and a more general class of aggregation procedures, which constitute the rules of choice for the current paper.
-Second, we define voting games for binary aggregation, specifying individual preferences by means of both a goal and a utility function, and we show how undesirable equilibria can be removed by appropriate modifications of the game matrix (Section~\ref{sec:J0}).
-Third, we present a full-blown model of collective decisions as a two-phase game, with a negotiation phase preceding the vote.
-We show how the set of equilibria can be refined by means of rational negotiations removing undesirable equilibria and, dually, maintaining desirable ones (Section~\ref{sec:J2}).
-Section~\ref{sec:conclusions} concludes.
+In Section~\ref{sec:preliminaries} we present the setting of binary aggregation, defining the (issue-wise) majority rule as well as general classes of aggregation procedures, which constitute the rules of choice for the current paper.
+In Section~\ref{sec:J0} we define voting games for binary aggregation, specifying individual preferences by means of both a goal and a utility function, and we show how undesirable equilibria can be removed by appropriate modifications of the game matrix.
+In Section~\ref{sec:J2} we present a full-blown model of collective decisions as a two-phase game, with a negotiation phase preceding voting.
+We show how the set of equilibria can be refined by means of rational negotiations.
+Section~\ref{section:extendedgoals} relaxes assumptions we make on voters' goals in the basic framework showing the robustness of our results.
+Section \ref{sec:related} discusses related work in some more detail.
+Finally, Section~\ref{sec:conclusions} concludes.